Free Printable: Low Carb & Keto Food ListGet It Now

 What is An Egg Fast?

-Since eggs are naturally keto, an egg fast creates the perfect conditions for low carb, moderate protein, and high fat macros that encourage fat burning and ketosis.
+Since eggs are naturally keto, an egg fast (sometimes called a “boiled egg diet”) creates the perfect conditions for low carb, moderate protein, and high fat macros that encourage fat burning and ketosis.

 Many people do this fast as part of new year’s resolutions, but it’s a good option for keto dieters anytime that a reset is needed.

 While there haven’t been any scientific studies to support this topic specifically, there are several reasonable theories, which do have scientific evidence:

 - Eggs are more satiating than many other foods. [*] This allows you to go for longer periods of time without feeling hungry and achieve more benefits from fasting between meals.